gradle/gradle/design-docs/finding-and-using-credentials.md

     - Credentials: api key + secret key.

 # Implementation Plan

+## Stories

+* Implement an authentication protocol to facilitate authenticating with S3 repositories using AWS EC2 Instance Metadata.
+* Implement an authentication protocol to facilitate preemptive basic authentication with HTTP repositories.
+* Implement an authentication protocol to facilitate public key authentication with SFTP repositories.

 * Add a `CredentialsContainer` to `org.gradle.api.internal.project.AbstractProject` similar to `org.gradle.api.artifacts.ConfigurationContainer`
 * Credentials, for the most part, should represent where the credentials data lives e.g. 'the public key is located at ~/.ssh/id_rsa.pub'